*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 It has a rating of IP67, waterproof enough that you don’t need to worry about hitting a bout of heavy rain.
 Speaking of which, we like how you can synchronize it to bring up the local weather

 It’s compatible with both iPhones and Android phones, from Android 4.4 or above and iOS 8.0 or above, respectively.

 Once hooked up to your smartphone via Bluetooth, you can get notifications of calls, and emails, and from apps such as Facebook, Twitter, LinkedIn, Instagram, etc.

-Here’s another great watch from Garmin, and this one is even more popular than their Garmin Instinct watch, with over 5000 customer reviews on Amazon averaging at above 4 stars.
+Here’s another great watch from Garmin, and this one is even more popular and well received by customers than their Garmin Instinct watch.

 It features GPS, so wherever you’re hiking you can identify where you are in relation to where you’ve been and where you want to go.